Pantheon in Paris with visitors and surrounding architecture.

 What’s not allowed

-• Consumption of food or drinks is not permitted inside the Panthéon.
+• No consumption of food or beverages is permitted within the Panthéon premises.

-• Large bags, suitcases, and oversized luggage are not allowed inside the monument for security reasons.
+• Large bags, suitcases, and oversized luggage are prohibited inside the monument due to security protocols.

 Accessibility

-• The Panthéon is wheelchair accessible with designated entrances and an exterior ramp providing access to part of the nave.
+• The Panthéon is accessible via wheelchair with specific entrances and an exterior ramp that provides access to part of the nave area.

-• Free entrance is available for visitors under 18 years of age and EU citizens under 26 with a valid photo ID.
+• Visitors under 18 years old enjoy free admission, as do EU citizens aged under 26 with a valid photo ID.

-• Free entrance is offered on the first Sunday of January, February, March, November, and December, and during European Heritage Days (3rd weekend of September).
+• The Panthéon offers free entrance on the first Sunday of January, February, March, November, and December, along with European Heritage Days (3rd weekend in September).

-• The last admission to the Panthéon is 45 minutes before closing time.
+• Admission to the Panthéon closes 45 minutes before its official closing time.

-• Public facilities and cafés are available along the walking tour route.
+A variety of public facilities and cafés can be found along the walking tour route.

 Foucault’s Pendulum swinging in Paris Pantheon.